 Special issue of Southern Cultures:

-Submissions can explore any topic or theme related to the contemporary moment, and we welcome explorations of the region in the forms Southern Cultures publishes: scholarly articles, memoir, interviews, surveys, photo essays, and shorter feature essays.
-We hope that submitters will interpret the idea of the documentary moment from their own time and place.
+Submissions may explore any topic or theme related to women’s activism in the South, and we welcome explorations of the region in the forms Southern Cultures publishes: scholarly articles, memoir, interviews, surveys, photo essays, and shorter feature essays.
+We hope that submitters will interpret the idea of the visual South broadly.

 Possible topics and questions to explore might include (but are certainly not limited to):

 - The history of race, gender, and suffrage